Akuli/jou/doc/compiler_internals/type-checking.md

 7. The compiler looks for `B` and finds `const B = C`.
-8. Processing the second `const` statement is about to begin again, but the compiler notices that it is already being processed, and it shows the error message `type 'B' depends on itself`.
+8. Processing the second `const` statement is about to begin again, but the compiler notices that it is already being processed, and it shows the error message `constant 'B' depends on itself`.

 The same mechanism is used for `typedef` statements.
 It also allows us to use things defined later in the file.